* Company filed liquidation request early Friday

-Ignon said the company made final deliveries on Friday of products made Thursday night.
+Ignon said the company made final deliveries on Friday of products made on Thursday night.
 Hostess’s top-selling products are its chocolate cupcakes, Twinkies cakes and its powdered sugar and frosted “Donettes.”

 Hostess products, particularly the golden, cream-filled Twinkies cakes, are deeply ingrained in American pop culture and have long been packed in school children’s lunch boxes.
-Entrepreneurs on auction site eBay Inc were asking as much as $100 for a box of 10 Twinkies by Friday morning.
+Entrepreneurs on auction site eBay Inc were asking as much as $100 for a box of 10 Twinkies on Friday morning.

 Raj Patel, owner of Sarah’s Market in Cambridge, Massachusetts, said he was sorry to see the company go out of business.

 “It’s been around for ages,” said Patel, 40.
 “A lot of people are familiar with the brand and it’s going to be tough for some people to do without.”

 Hostess blamed heavy debt and burdensome wage and pension obligations for its financial woes.
 It said a strike by members of the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union (BCTGM), which began Nov.
 9, was part of a long series of battles between labor and management that contributed to the company’s inability to restructure its finances and produce and deliver products at several facilities.